Hexophthalma: Taxonomy

-The genus was first created in 1878 by Friedrich Karsch as Hexomma, with the sole species Hexomma hahni.
-By 1879, though, Karsch had realized that this name had already been used in 1877 for a species of harvestman, so he published the replacement name Hexophthalma.
+The genus was first created in 1878 by Ferdinand Karsch as Hexomma, with the sole species Hexomma hahni.
+By 1879, though, Karsch had realized that this name had already been used in 1877 for a genus of harvestmen, so he published the replacement name Hexophthalma.

 In 1893, Eugène Simon transferred Hexophthalma hahni to the genus Sicarius, and Hexophthalma fell out of use, until a phylogenetic study in 2017 showed that the African species of Sicarius, including Sicarius hahni, were distinct, and revived the genus Hexophthalma for them.

 Hexophthalma is one of three genera in the family Sicariidae, as of July 2018.
 It is placed in the same subfamily, Sicariinae, as Sicarius: